 Draw horizontal lines from all the points on the circle in the same direction as the horizontal line drawn from the center before.

-Taking center C1 and radius 2.5 cm or 25 mm, draw an arc on the line which passes through 1.
+Taking center C1 and a 2.5 cm or 25 mm radius, draw an arc on the line that passes through 1.
 Then taking the center C2 and radius 2.5 cm or 25mm, draw an arc passing through 2.
 Similarly, taking center C3 and radius 2.5 cm or 25mm, draw an arc on the line passing through 3.
 Keep following the same procedure for all points on the main horizontal line till C12.

-This is the curve traced by a point on the circle's circumference if it roll along a straight line without slipping, also known as your cycloid.
+This is the curve traced by a point on the circle's circumference if it rolls along a straight line without slipping, also known as cycloid.

 Variations of a cycloid